anoopksharma22/learn_stuffs/nodejs/introduction_to_nodejs.md

 > * Node runtime has several dependencies
 >   * Like V8 engine and libuv.
 > * V8 engine is what converts JavaScript code into machine code that a computer can actually understand.
-> * Libuv is used to implement server side fuctionality for node.js
+> * Libuv is used to implement server side functionality for node.js
 >   * This layer is what gives Node access to the underlying computer operating system,file system, networking, and more.
 >   * Besides that, libuv also implements two extremely important features of Node.JS which are the event loop and also the thread pool.
 >       * The event loop is responsible for handling easy tasks like executing call backs and network IO while the thread pool is for more heavy work like file access or compression etc.